 These actions are being approved on a districtwide basis, and we believe that they will improve outcomes for all students.
-Given that our low income and English learner students are less likely to have parents at home who can help them with their homework in English, and given that these student groups are continuing into the next school year with skill gaps, we anticipate that keeping class sizes low and providing paraprofessionals will allow our teachers to give more frequent, high-quality feedback and individualized support to those who need it the most-our unduplicated pupils.
+Given that our low-income and English learner students are less likely to have parents at home who can help them with their homework in English, and given that these student groups are continuing into the next school year with skill gaps, we anticipate that keeping class sizes low and providing paraprofessionals will allow our teachers to give more frequent, high-quality feedback and individualized support to those who need it the most-our unduplicated pupils.
 We expect to see our SBAC and local assessment scores for these groups increase each year.
 We consider all of these actions effective and are thus continuing them from the prior LCAP.

-Eliminating cross-grade level classes (Goal 1, Action 6) is one factor that led to the increase in the distance above standard from the 2017-18 to the 2018-19 SBAC in ELA and math for both low income and English learner groups.
-Similarly, our i-Ready and running record data for our K-2 students suggests that low-income and English learner students are meeting their growth goals on average, so we are continuing to promote small group ELD and Tier 2 time and supporting that through smaller class sizes (Goal 1, Action 5).
-Finally, supplemental ed-tech software.
-(Goal 2, action 6) along with providing Chromebooks for students to take home with them to use the software at home (Goal 2, Action 9) are being continued because we can see student growth in these programs.
+Eliminating cross-grade level classes (Goal 1, Action 6) has provided a learning environment that allows for differentiation, small group instruction and more personalized learning for students.
+Similarly, our iReady and running record data for our K-2 students suggests that low-income and English learner students are meeting their growth goals on average, so we are continuing to promote small group ELD and Tier 2 time and supporting that through smaller class sizes.
+Lower class sizes (Goal 1, Action 5) provide low-income students and English learners with opportunities for more strategic and highly differentiated, small group instruction.
+Our class size averages in TK-Grade 3 are 22:1.

+Finally, supplemental ed-tech software (Goal 2, action 6) along with providing Chromebooks for all students (Goal 1, Action 9) are being continued because we can see student growth in these programs.
 Reviewing the audio recordings of newcomer English learner students reading aloud in Imagine Learning, for example, reveals huge increases in fluency and prosody from month to month.